Mattilsynet/map-tf-wasmcloud-cr/README.md

 ## Open questions and observations

-- Should the wasmcloud ctl nats credentials be different than the wadm api credentials.
-I (LET) would think so.
-- What is the preferd client for deploying applications, is it wash app or wadm binary?
-- Separate NATS users for deploying wadm file?
-Since it requires access to the wadm api over nats.
 - Documentation should be more clear on what is local development flow and how to work with a provided wasmcloud environment.

 ## Todo

-- Secrets for nats credentials should not be created by the module.
-The module should take them in as names, and use a data resource to accomplish the iam rules.
 - secrets-nats-kv server deployment and client usage.
-- DOC: How to use wash as a client against this environment.

 ## Prerequisites